 Consistently ranked as one of the top graduate programs in English in the U.S., our Department offers numerous rigorous and rewarding programs in a collegial setting.
 Graduate study in English at UW-Madison provides students with exceptional graduate instruction and mentorship in order to prepare them for high-level research, writing, and teaching.
 More than 40 professors and more than 100 graduate students, all with wide-ranging interests and backgrounds, contribute to a rich, intelligent, and genuinely warm educational environment, both in advanced graduate seminars and in numerous colloquia, reading groups, and mentoring programs.
 Our degree recipients regularly go on to teach and research at top institutions throughout both the country and the world, while our current students are regularly published in leading journals and invited to major conferences.

 Director of Graduate Studies

-While it is my job to insure that all these programs are functioning well and in harmony with one another, each program has its own area advisor.
-I primarily direct the Literary Studies program; prospective students who are interested in studying in other degree programs and who need assistance should contact the appropriate program directors.
-You’ll find contact information by clicking on the graduate program listed in the menu on the right side under “Programs.”
-As the Director of Graduate Studies for the English Department, I am happy to meet with any graduate student, from any program, should the need arise.
+While it is my job to insure that all these areas are functioning well and in harmony with one another, each area has its own advisor.
+I primarily direct the Literary Studies program; prospective students who are interested in studying in other areas and who need assistance should contact the appropriate area directors.
+You’ll find contact information by clicking on the graduate area listed in the menu on the right side under “Programs.”
+As the Director of Graduate Studies for the English Department, I am happy to meet with any graduate student, from any area, should the need arise.

 I hope too you’ll stop by my office (7195F Helen C. White) or email me if you’d like to make an appointment, if only to introduce yourself.
 I’m eager to meet all of you!